 Reading Time – 1 minute, 27 seconds

-In general, thin clients usually run client applications that enable users to connect to a remote desktop on another computer.
-This type of computer access the hard drive and the applications installed on a remote server that runs a remote desktop protocol (RDP) and virtualization software.
-It then serves as a virtual application to users by enabling a virtual desktop infrastructure (VDI).
+In practice, thin clients run client applications that facilitate connections to a remote desktop on another computer.
+These devices access the hard drive and applications installed on a remote server employing remote desktop protocol (RDP) and virtualization software.
+The thin client essentially acts as a portal, providing users with a virtual desktop infrastructure (VDI) experience.